miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

 Production Tools
 ----------------

-Here are tools that help with production related activities using the Yocto Project:
+The following list consists of tools that help production related activities using the Yocto Project:

 -  *Auto Upgrade Helper:* This utility when used in conjunction with the :term:`OpenEmbedded Build System`
    (BitBake and
    OE-Core) automatically generates upgrades for recipes that are based on new versions of the recipes published upstream.
-See :ref:`dev-manual/upgrading-recipes:using the auto upgrade helper (auh)` for how to set it up.
+See :ref:`dev-manual/common-tasks:using the auto upgrade helper (auh)` for how to set it up.

 -  *Recipe Reporting System:* The Recipe Reporting System tracks recipe